Dagalon/LiteDb-Memory-Lib/README.md

-# LiteDb-Memory-Lib
+# MemoryDb-Lib

-LiteDb-Memory-Lib provides a lightweight façade over [LiteDB](https://www.litedb.org/) that focuses on managing fully in-memory
-LiteDB instances for tests, prototypes and short lived workloads.
+MemoryDb-Lib provides a lightweight façade over [LiteDB](https://www.litedb.org/) that focuses on managing fully in-memory LiteDB instances for tests, prototypes and short lived workloads.
 The library offers a central `ConnectionManager` that keeps track of named databases, helpers to populate collections from objects or JSON files, and convenience methods around LiteDB file storage and querying.